This page is a resource for Boy Scouts and Merit Badge Counselors working on the BSA Genealogy Merit Badge.

 |9 Discuss what you have learned about your family and your family members through your genealogical research.||The Family History Guide|

-For information about earning the Belt Loop for Cub Scout Heritages, click here.
+For information about earning the Project Family Belt Loop for Cub Scouts, click here.